Communist Party of Turkey/Marxist–Leninist

 The Communist Party of Turkey/Marxist–Leninist (Türkiye Komünist Partisi/Marksist-Leninist in Turkish, abbreviated as TKP/ML) is a Marxist–Leninist–Maoist insurgent organization in Turkey involved in the Maoist military strategy of people's war against the Turkish government.
 It was founded in 1972 by a group of former members of the Revolutionary Workers and Peasants Party of Turkey (RWPPT), organised by İbrahim Kaypakkaya as TKP (M-L), who wished to carry out armed struggle.

-The TKP/ML participates in the International Conference of Marxist-Leninist Parties and Organizations.
+The TKP/ML participated in the International Conference of Marxist-Leninist Parties and Organizations.
 It is designated as a terrorist organization by the Turkish state.